Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement

-{\paragraph{Localized text guidance.} We apply distinct text prompts to regions based on their noise re-initialization status, using $1-\mathbf{M}$ for re-initialized areas and $\mathbf{M}$ for preserved regions.
-For the re-initialized regions, we guide generation in the latent space using regenerated prompts $p^r$ (See~\cref{sec:subsec:video_refinement_planning}) tailored to those areas.
-Meanwhile, motivated by the presence of noise bias~\cite{noise2, noise3, noise4} (or referred to as \textit{trigger patches}~\cite{noise1}) tied to specific text prompts in diffusion models, we reuse the initial prompt $p$ to ensure that features associated with $O^*$ are preserved in the regions designated for retention (\cref{fig:main1}, \textit{step 4}).
-Our proposed regionalized decomposition of the initial prompt allows for the creation of new or additional objects in the unmasked areas while maintaining the designated content within the masked regions.
-In the end, \ours{} enables the existing video diffusion model to generate enhanced video content that is both consistent and more closely aligned with the input prompt.
-By leveraging advanced local prompts and mask configurations, \ours{} effectively resolves discrepancies between the query and the generated video, all without requiring additional training.
+\paragraph{Localized text guidance.} Afterward, we apply distinct text prompts to different spatial regions of the video based on their noise re-initialization status, using the binary segmentation mask $\mathbf{M}$ to separate preserved ($M_{\text{pres}}$) and re-initialized ($M_{\text{refine}} = 1 - M_{\text{pres}}$) areas.
+For the re-initialized regions, we guide generation in the latent space using regenerated prompts $p^r$ (See~\cref{sec:subsec:planning}) tailored to those areas.
+In parallel, motivated by recent findings on noise bias~\citep{noise2, noise3, noise4}, we reuse the original prompt $p$ to preserve features related to $O^*$ in the retained regions.
+This regionalized decomposition of the original prompt allows for the addition or modification of objects in re-initialized areas, while maintaining the integrity of correctly generated content in preserved regions.

+\paragraph{Harmony with original elements.} To further ensure global coherence between preserved and refined regions, we regenerate all pixels through two separate diffusion paths and fuse them via joint optimization.
+Specifically, at each denoising step $t$, we run the diffusion model $f(\cdot)$ twice with different prompts and noises: $\hat{V}_{\text{pres}} = f(V_t, p, \epsilon_0)$ for the preserved regions, and $\hat{V}_{\text{refine}} = f(V_t, p^r, \epsilon_0')$ for the refined regions.
+The final fused output $\tilde{V}$ is obtained by solving:

+This joint optimization allows $\tilde{V}$ to seamlessly blend preserved and refined regions, reducing mismatches at region boundaries and producing perceptually smooth, globally coherent videos.

-\paragraph{Video ranking.} To further ensure the quality of refined videos, we implement a simple video ranking strategy.
-Similar to generating multiple candidate prompts in~\cite{opt2i}, we produce $K$ refined videos using different random seeds and select the best one based on their DSG$^{obj}$ scores, as obtained in~\cref{sec:subsec:video_refinement_planning}, thus avoiding additional computations or resource burdens}.
-If multiple videos receive tied DSG$^{obj}$ (since DSG$^{obj}$ provides discrete scores based on the number of questions), we select the video with the highest BLIP-BLEU score~\cite{liu2023evalcrafter} among them.
+\paragraph{Video ranking.} Similar to generating multiple candidate prompts in~\citep{opt2i}, we produce $K$ refined videos using different random seeds and select the best one based on our video scores, as obtained in~\cref{sec:subsec:video_evaluation}, thus avoiding additional computations or resource burdens.
+If multiple videos receive a tied video score, we select the video with the highest BLIP-BLEU score~\citep{liu2023evalcrafter} among them.

-\paragraph{Iterative refinement.} Users can iteratively perform the four-step \ours{} cycle for further improvement in text-video alignment.
-By default, we use single iteration as we find single iterations could already provide meaningful improvement (see \cref{fig:multi_round_plot} in the appendix).